 While our nation grapples with one of its most baffling crises of recent years, an MTSU professor is making plans to celebrate the bedrock principles that keep the country intact.

-The General Assembly created the 250th Anniversary of the American Revolution Commission last fall and charged it with planning events and programs to commemorate the revolution and the Declaration.
+The Tennessee General Assembly created the 250th Anniversary of the American Revolution Commission last fall and charged it with planning events and programs to commemorate the revolution and the declaration.

 “We will start with the Watauga Association’s lease of land from the Cherokees in 1772 because the Wataugans and the Cherokees both played critical rules in the American Revolution and Revolutionary War from 1775 to 1780 and the battle of King’s Mountain,” West said.